vuori/weasel-pageant/README.md

 [WinCryptSSHAgent](https://github.com/buptczq/WinCryptSSHAgent), which offers convenient support for PIV smartcard certificates. [wsl-ssh-pageant](https://github.com/benpye/wsl-ssh-pageant) appears to offer a more traditional alternative for Pageant users, but I have not tested it myself.

+*Update, Apr 14 2020*: The EOL date has arrived and hence the issue tracker will be closed.

+Extended support policy: if you believe you have found a significant security issue in `weasel-pageant`, please send me e-mail or open a PR with a proposed solution.
+Non-security-related issues will not be fixed.
+The date for final end of support shall be *June 14, 2020*, after which this repository will be archived.

+All users are advised to upgrade to a supported alternative as soon as possible.

 Thanks to all the users over the years and happy SSH'ing.
 ---